cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
 Note that the interface extends `JSX.HTMLAttributes` with a `LitElement` generic type parameter.
-This allows the use of the custom Lit element's tag inside the Fresh `JSX` without any IDE errors.
+This allows the use of the custom Lit element's tag inside Fresh `JSX` ([for an example see `lit.ts` here](https://github.com/cdoremus/fresh-webcomponents/blob/main/routes/lit.tsx)).

-You can use the [esbuild bundling code shown above](#using-typescript-with-fresh-deployed-custom-elements) to build a a Lit component created without decorators in TypeScript or JavaScript.
+You can use the [esbuild bundling code shown above](#using-typescript-with-fresh-deployed-custom-elements) to build a Lit component created without decorators in TypeScript or JavaScript.
 In order to do that make sure the `esbuild` entry point ([`mod.ts` in the example app](https://github.com/cdoremus/fresh-webcomponents/blob/main/components/wc/mod.ts)) contains an export for each Lit component.

 ## Using Third-party Web Components

 I should note up front that most third-party web components are setup to be used exclusively with Node.js.
 That does not mean you can't use all of those components, you just have to figure out how to do it.

-One way is to download the web component's source code and put it in a folder accessible by your web server.
+One way is to download the web component's source code and put it in a folder accessible by your web server (`static` in Fresh).
 Still if there are a lot of CommonJS imports, you have a bit of work to convert them to ESM imports.
 This can be a big hassle, but using an `npm:` prefix in the import helps.

 Some of them do offer a URL that can be used in a `<script>` tag to make them available on the page.
 That would look like this:
 ```html